Solutions to toxic air pollution

 See Department of Environmental Quality’s safer air web site

 Our state agencies must be more accountable to Oregonians.
 Oregon’s natural resource agencies are required by the 2008 Environmental Justice law to have a citizen advocate who encourages meaningful public participation from the people who are most affected by agency decisions.
 Agencies must ensure that those positions are funded and staffed.
 Agencies, including the Oregon Department of Environmental Quality, need to proactively engage communities in toxic air hot spots rather than simply responding once there’s a crisis.

 See more about Oregon’s Environmental Justice Task Force

 Oregon has a wealth of green chemistry researchers and innovators, leading the way to replace toxic materials with safer alternatives.
 Through incentives and other support, Oregon can help businesses assess options for safer alternatives and adopt cleaner processes and products.
 Businesses can also be good neighbors by installing and maintaining pollution controls.

 OEC joins our partners in calling for change.

 A number of groups are working to find solutions to our toxic air pollution problems.
-Among OEC’s allies are Neighbors for Clean Air (NCA), Beyond Toxics, OPAL, Crag Law Center, Northwest Environmental Defense Center, Physicians for Social Responsibility and Eastside Portland Air Coalition.
+Among OEC’s allies are Neighbors for Clean Air (NCA), Beyond Toxics, OPAL, Crag Law Center, Northwest Environmental Defense Center, Physicians for Social Responsibility.